By ·Updated July 2026

 Why does a Tulsa suburb have so many coffee roasters?

 Broken Arrow's roasting density is the result of two things — a southern-Tulsa-metro customer base that doesn't always want to drive into the city for a bag of coffee, and lower commercial real-estate costs than Tulsa proper.
 Most US suburbs of Broken Arrow's size hold one or two roasting operations at most.
-Broken Arrow holds five, all working out of the suburb's downtown grid and surrounding commercial corridors.
+Broken Arrow holds six, all working out of the suburb's downtown grid and surrounding commercial corridors.
 The market grew organically over the past decade as operators set up where their actual customers already lived.

 Do Broken Arrow coffee roasters ship nationwide?